Kristina01111000/Drws_site/README.md

 - New text for the learning program page, “Get started with the 4E self renewal system”
 - For the new page: Talk about the wellness check, do 30 day challenge, do wellness check again, mention thats its free to start, then link to the patreon, talk about joining
 - Menu: Self-Renewal System; dropdown with: Wellness Check, 30 Day Challenge; Then Full System
+- Add a page for the self renewal system , talk about everything in it
+- Add it to the programs tab at the top, and at the button in the dropdown
+- In dropdown Full system, learning program, video collections, takes them to patreon
+- Make a sub menu that brings them to the same page, with a different anchor point
+- 4E self assessment goes somewhere else
+- See if i can center the header text
+- make the pages in the backend, make them live, don’t link to them yet on the site, send him the links